garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

       - Description
     * - | (1)
       - | Specify the path for which interceptor is to be applied and path for which interceptor is not to be applied.
-        | In this example, interceptor is being applied for paths of resource files (js, css, image etc.) and for requests other than static web page (HTML).
+        | In this example, interceptor is being applied for paths other than paths of resource files (js, css, image etc.) and static web page (HTML).
     * - | (2)
       - | Specify ``org.springframework.orm.jpa.support.OpenEntityManagerInViewInterceptor``.